data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, with some small tweaks to fit our purposes!
 We use...

-+ 🖋  for submitting suggestions to the "reading" list (suggestions can be any medium!)
+* 🖋  for submitting suggestions to the "reading" list (suggestions can be any medium!)
-+ 💬  for leading the discussion in a meeting
+* 💬  for leading the discussion in a meeting
-+ 📝  for attending a Data Ethics Club meeting (and contributing to our outputs)
-+ 📋  for organising
+* 📋  for organising
-+ 🤔  for ideas and planning of the group
+* 🤔  for ideas and planning of the group
-+ 🎨  for visual design (e.g. logo)
+* 🎨  for visual design (e.g. logo)
-+ 🚧  for repository maintenance (e.g. fixing links)
+* 🚧  for repository maintenance (e.g. fixing links)